Waste Wizard & Environmental Service Guide

 - Pizza boxes: Only clean boxes

 - Plastics 1-7: Any plastic item numbered 1-7 (look on the bottom for the number), as well as rigid plastics such as plastic toys, plastic chairs, etc. Includes plastic bottles, jugs, containers, dairy tubs (for yogurt), laundry baskets, take-out containers, flower pots and trays.
-NO Styrofoam, filmy products such as plastic bags, housewares, motor oil containers, biodegradable plastics.
+PLEASE NOTE: No foam #6 items can be accepted, nor can filmy products such as plastic bags, utensils, motor oil containers, or biodegradable plastics.
+While some foam items are labeled as #6 recycleables, they cannot be processed by single stream recycling & must be placed in the trash.
+Foam packing materials such as bracing and peanuts may be brought to City Styrofoam recycling events, but foam egg cartons and food containers cannot.

 - Shredded Paper: Place with recycling in a clear see-through plastic bag

 - Wrapping paper: Matte, glossy, non-metallic.
-NO metalic papers.
+NO metallic papers.

 What can I put out with my regular trash?